mattsilber/imageloader/readme.md

         .setTargetResource(R.raw.my_gif, ImageType.GIF) // <-- Load from resources
         .execute();

+By default, gifs will start running automatically.
+If you want to override that behavior globally, set *R.bool.ail__gif_auto_start_enabled* to false.

+You can also handle that manually on a per-case basis using the ImageSuccessCallback:

+    new ImageRequest(context)
+        .setSuccessCallback((r, d) -> {
+             if(d instanceof GifDrawable)
+                  ((GifDrawable) d).stop();
+        })

 ##### Supported features
-* Transitions are fully supported even while the gifs are running
+* Transitions at the canvas level are fully supported even while the gifs are running (minus alpha blending, that is)
 * Gifs can currently be pulled via the web, assets, local storage, or raw resources
 * All other features (other than those listed in the Unsupported section) should work as well.

 ##### Unsupported and ToDo
 * ImageFilters cannot be applied to gifs
-* Ability to not auto-start gifs (workaround: ImageSuccessCallback for the request and manually call stop() on the GifDrawable)

 ### Stubs